Kuninoto/42_Libft/README.md

 `make fclean` - Deletes _libft.a_ and all the resulting object files
 `make re` - Deletes everything (object files and _libft.a_) and rebuilds _libft.a_
 #### Adding new functions to this library:
-  - Add their protoypes to _libft.h_
+  - Add their prototypes to _libft.h_
   - Add their sources to "LIB_SRCS" variable inside the Makefile
 ##### To keep track of what's inside your resulting _libft.a_ run `ar -t libft.a`